 To clarify, one million is 106, one billion is 109, and one trillion is 1012.
 Let’s put these numbers into perspective.
 If you took one photo per second, it would take 11 days and 14 hours to take one million photos.
 Likewise, it would take you 31.5 years to take 1 billion photos and 31,709 years to take a trillion photos.
 That was when the world’s first dog lived.

-Since the first photograph, approximately 12.4 trillion photos have been taken worldwide.
-Another 1.72 trillion photos are taken each year, increasing the total by 10-14% each year.
+There are about 12.4 trillion photos in the world.
+This number takes into account every photo taken since the first photo was taken by Joseph Nicéphore Niépce in 1826.
+According to our latest estimates, another 1.72 trillion photos are taken every year, so the total number increases by 10–14% every year.
 By 2030, the world will have taken 28.6 trillion photos, more than doubling the current number.

 Smartphones vs. Cameras